Faisal Naseem

-Faisal Naseem (born 20 July 1973) is a Maldivian politician who served as vice president of the Maldives from 2018 to 2023.
+Faisal Naseem (ފައިޞަލް ނަސީމް; born 20 July 1973) is a Maldivian politician who served as the 12th vice president of the Maldives from 2018 to 2023.
 He was elected to office as the running mate of Ibrahim Mohamed Solih in the 2018 presidential election.
 Prior to his election, Naseem served for many years in the social sector, particularly in tourism.

 As vice president, Naseem fulfilled the responsibilities of the president for 3 hours and 30 minutes on 25 February 2022 when the president underwent a medical procedure.
 He is the longest serving vice president in Maldivian history as of 2023.